-- 2.106 Two respondents told us they consider there to be no justification for the price increases.217 Another told us that Mastercard and Visa increased scheme and processing fees to keep profits high following the introduction of an interchange fee cap.218 - 2.107 Two respondents told us that their nominal fees have increased because of increases to the value of payments received.219 - 2.108 Two merchants told us that increased overall scheme and processing fees could be partly explained by changes to the type of transaction made. - One respondent told us that overall fee level increases could partly be explained by changes to their transaction mix as more payments [%].220 - One respondent told us that the increase to overall scheme and processing fees as a percentage of sales revenue could not be explained by changes in transactions.221 It said that increased proportion of online sales is not a driver of increased fees.
+- 2.107 Two respondents told us they consider there to be no justification for the price increases.218 Another told us that Mastercard and Visa increased scheme and processing fees to keep profits high following the introduction of an interchange fee cap.219 - 2.108 Two respondents told us that their nominal fees have increased because of increases to the value of payments received.220 - 2.109 Two merchants told us that increased overall scheme and processing fees could be partly explained by changes to the type of transaction made: - One respondent told us that overall fee level increases could partly be explained by changes to their transaction mix as more payments [&].221 - One respondent told us that the increase to overall scheme and processing fees as a percentage of sales revenue could not be explained by changes in transactions.222 It said that increased proportion of online sales is not a driver of increased fees.
 It said that increases in fees could probably not be attributed to higher proportions of credit card payments.
-However, it said that increased use of Mastercard cards (instead of Visa) is likely to have contributed to higher fees. - 2.109 Four merchants told us that increases to fees could not be explained by changes to the type of transaction made.222 - 2.110 Five merchants commented on whether there had been innovation which could have benefitted them. - One merchant said that there have been very few useful innovations, the Account Updater has been most useful.223 - Four merchants told us that they did not consider there to be new innovation and services from either Mastercard or Visa to justify the fee increases.224
+However, it said that increased use of Mastercard cards (instead of Visa) is likely to have contributed to higher fees. - 2.110 Four merchants told us that increases to fees could not be explained by changes to the type of transaction made.223 - 2.111 Five merchants commented on whether there had been innovation which could have benefitted them: - One merchant said that there have been very few useful innovations, the Account Updater has been most useful.224 - Four merchants told us that they did not consider there to be new innovation and services from either Mastercard or Visa to justify the fee increases.225 - One said that Strong Customer Authentication (3D Secure) is an innovation that was brought in by schemes at a cost of between £0.02 and £0.15 per transaction.226 - 2.112 Some merchants commented on whether behavioural fees could explain the fee increases: - Two said that they did not consider that behavioural fees could explain fee increases.227